opfab/opfab-grafana/README.md

 ## Demo

-To easily demonstrate what this project does, two scenarios are implemented in a simulator that exposes custom data to Grafana to trigger alerts manually.
+To easily demonstrate what this project does, two example scenarios are included using a simulator that generates custom data for Grafana, along with preconfigured Grafana panels and alert rules.

 1. First create a new mapping using [Grafana mapping](http://localhost:2002/#/businessconfigparty/uid_test_3/) page:
     * As Grafana element, select `Opfab/` folder
     * For the options select at least `Control Center FR North` in entity recipients

-    These options will affect every alert rule in the Opfab folder and its subfolders.
+    The selected options will affect every alert triggered by alert rules in the Opfab folder and its subfolders.

 2. To start the simulator, go to `node-services/alerting-simulator/` and run `npm ci && npm start`

-3. Use numbers to trigger alerts, you can see the received cards in Card Feed page
+3. You will now see a menu in the terminal, it allows you to change the state of each scenario independently.
+Enter the corresponding number to switch to the desired state, any other state than normal will trigger an alert.

 ## API Testing